By Emma from All Over the Place

 Don’t let the title fool you–this isn’t a cautionary tale warning you of the supposedly endless dangers of solo travel.
 I’m not here to spook you with horror stories of travels gone horribly wrong, or describe the plot of Taken yet again.

 You’ll get enough of that from your friends and family who just can’t understand why you possibly would want to travel solo.
-Instead, I’m a solo traveler enthusiast here to share some tips on how to get the most out of solo traveling Morocco.
+Instead, I’m a solo traveler enthusiast here to share some tips on how to get the most out of your trip and how to stay safe in Marrakech.

 In October of 2020, I moved to Morocco to work at a local travel start-up based in Casablanca.
 As a part of my job, I needed to study up on just about every region in the country and craft itineraries for clients.
 As I came to know the country through my work, I knew I needed to get out and see these places for myself.
 As a 22-year-old with no real connections at the time, I wagered that my best option was to venture out on my own.